15 Signs You're More Than Friends

 No, not everyone wants to make out with their friends.
 If you're feeling lusty, that is a sign, New York–based relationship expert and author April Masini tells Bustle.
 "When you want to make out with and sleep with a friend, that’s no longer a friend."

 That line is crossed not when you act on your feelings, but when you simply feel them.
 Watch out, though: "Those feelings of lust create dishonesty — you start criticizing your friend’s boyfriend or girlfriend, sometimes without even realizing, because you want to be that person, and you’re jealous of that relationship," Masini says.
 "The minute you’ve got sexual feelings towards a friend is the minute they’re more than just that."
-'Fess up or give the friendship some time to chill — otherwise you'll probably just wind up acting like a freak.
+'Fess up or give the friendship some time to chill — otherwise you'll probably just wind up acting out of character.

 You might be so far gone on this person that making out isn't even the thing you think about, says Sansone-Braff.
-When it gets to this point, it's already too late to put out the flames.
-"Here's where you have to figure out if this person could turn out to be a friend with benefits, or if this could turn into a real relationship," she says.
-Or, of course, there's the third option — your friend might want to just be a friend, in which case a little dose of acceptance needs to come into play.
+When it gets to this point, it has definitely escalated to a place where you need to check in with yourself on how to proceed.
+"Here's where you have to figure out if this person could turn out to be a friend with benefits, or if this could turn into a real relationship," she tells Bustle.
+Or, of course, there's the third option — your friend might want to just be a friend, in which case a heavy dose of acceptance needs to come into play.

 "Being honest about your feelings is necessary in all relationships, but in this instance, truth telling is paramount, or you can find yourselves giving each other a lot of mixed messages that could ruin your friendship and your chances for a real relationship in the future," she says.
-Again, coming clean is vital — unless you know there's no chance of romance, in which case backing off is wise.
+Again, coming clean may be the best solution in terms of knowing whether or not the feeling is mutual — but if you know there's no chance of romance, you have to respect the other person's feelings and space, and know better than to bring it up if it's only going to put undue pressure on the friendship.

 7. You Have Butterflies